Andrej Hrnčiar: Member of National Council of Slovakia

 The campaign turned out to be an ugly one.
 Hrnčiar received a bullet with his name on it in the mailbox.
 He had previously received written death threats against himself and his family.
 Most-Hid ended up receiving 6.89% of the vote, and thus Hrnčiar was elected, along with 12 other MPs including fellow Slovak František Šebej, who Hrnčiar himself had drafted in order to further increase the partys appeal among Slovak voters.
 Already under fire for receiving a high wage and having multiple jobs as mayor, Hrnčiar was criticized for serving as both Mayor and MP at the same time, thus receiving dual salary, as well as benefits.

-In the run-up to the second round of the 2014 presidential election Hrnciar, along with Radoslav Procházka and Miroslav Beblavy endorsed Andrej Kiska for the presidency.
+In the run-up to the second round of the 2014 presidential election, Hrnčiar endorsed Andrej Kiska for the presidency alongside Radoslav Procházka and Miroslav Beblavy.
 On 7 April 2014, Hrnčiar confirmed he was leaving the Most-Híd caucus to team up with Procházka.
 He claims his relations within the caucus are fine, but that he believes that in the two years following the last parliamentary election, the centre-right opposition parties have failed to successfully re-establish themselves.
-Both Hrnciar and Prochazka left gave up their mandates as MPs following the inauguration of president-elect Kiska.
-The two MPs had announced earlier that they would give up their mandates as MPs after the May parliamentary session.
-The session ended on Thursday, June 12, in the afternoon.
+On 12 June 2014, Hrnčiar and Prochazka left gave up their mandates as MPs following the inauguration of president-elect Kiska.

 Personal life

 Hrnčiar is married to Martina Hrnčiarova, a pediatric nurse from the Orava region.
-They have two daughters, Karin and Tamara.
-Karin is an accomplished Equestrian, and has participated in national events.
+They have two daughters, one of whom – Karin – is an accomplished Equestrian and has participated in national events.